section-engineering-education/engineering-education/content/articles/building-a-lyrics-search-app-using-vanilla-javascript/index.md

 - [Conclusion](#conclusion)

 ### Pre-requisites
-To follow along with this tutorial, you need the following:
+To follow along with this tutorial, you need:
 - A code editor (like Visual Studio Code).
 - Basic knowledge of HTML5, CSS, and JavaScript.
 - A laptop with an internet connection.